 Data will be stored on secure University of Toronto servers and will be encrypted at all times.

 The University of Toronto is committed to privacy and will safeguard your personal information in a way that is consistent with the Freedom of Information and Protection of Privacy Act (FIPPA).
 This includes all information provided through the U of T Student Equity Census.

 We won’t use your information for other purposes, and it will never be associated with any academic or reprisal/disciplinary action.

 If you have questions about privacy, please refer to the Governing Council website or contact the University Freedom of Information and Protection of Privacy Coordinator at McMurrich Building, room 104, 12 Queen’s Park Crescent West, Toronto, ON, M5S 1A8.

 No. The data you share with us won’t affect your academic record in any way, nor will it have any bearing on your eligibility for admission or registration to any U of T program.
-No professor, teaching assistant, or Academic Advisor will have access to this personal data.
-This data will never be used as part of the implementation of a policy associated with your academic progression.
+No professor, teaching assistant or Academic Advisor will have access to this personal data.
+This data will never be used as part of implementing a policy associated with your academic progression.

-No. The U of T Equity Census is voluntary.
-However, we do encourage all students to complete the census because the more responses we receive, the more we’ll learn about our student community, and the better we will be able to act based on the data.
+We encourage all students to complete the Census because the more responses we receive, the more we’ll learn about our student community, and the better we’ll be able to act based on the data.